Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Special Inverse Monoids

 \begin{proof} The equivalence of (ii) and (iii) is immediate from the characterisation of left units and right units given by Proposition~\ref{prop_greenschutz}.
 If (iii) holds then since $u$ represents a left unit we have $\overline{u}' \ \overline{u} = 1$ so that

 and (i) holds.

 What remains, which is the main burden of the proof and the only part which does not hold for inverse monoids in general, is to show that (i) implies (ii) or (iii).

-We do this by showing first that every element in the $\GreenD_1$ has \textit{some} representative word with a decomposition of the type in (iii), and then that the property that a word $w$ has such a decomposition is preserved under the insertion and removal of relators, and the basic inverse semigroup manipulations of commuting idempotents and replacing $u$ with $uu'u$ and vice versa.
+We do this by showing first that every element in $\GreenD_1$ has \textit{some} representative word with a decomposition of the type in (iii).
+Then we shall make use of the fact that the inverse monoid defined by an inverse monoid presentation $\langle A \mid R \rangle$ is equal to the monoid defined by the infinite monoid presentation

+This fact follows from \cite[Theorem 5.10.1]{Howie95}.
+We shall prove below that if we take any word $w$ that decomposes as in (iii) and apply any one of the infinitely many relations from the infinite monoid presentation above, then word one obtains also admits such a decomposition.
+Combined with the fact that every every element in $\GreenD_1$ has \textit{some} representative word with a decomposition of the type in (iii), this will suffice to show that every word representing an element in $\GreenD_1$ admits a decomposition of the type in (iii).

 For the first step, if $s \in \GreenD_1$ then there exists $t \in M$ with $s \GreenL t \GreenR 1$.
 Because $s \GreenL t$ we have $s's = t't$, so that $s = ss's = st't = (st')t$.
 Now $t$ is a right unit by assumption, and this means we have $(st')'(st') = ts'st'=tt'tt' = 1$, so that $st'$ is a left unit.
 Thus, if we choose words representing $st'$ and $t$ respectively, concatenating them will yield a word of the required form representing $(st')t = s$.